ailingnan/social-needs-diabetes-cvd/README.md

 ## License

-This code is released under the [MIT License](LICENSE).
+To be determined upon publication.

 ---

 ## Contact

-For questions about the analysis, please open a GitHub Issue or contact **Bowen Liu** at bowen.liu@umkc.edu.
+For questions about the analysis, please open a GitHub Issue or contact **Ailing Nan** at anzcc@umkc.edu.